doctopus/seeya/content/about/index.md

 ---
 title: "Siya Maheshwari"
 date: 2015-01-01
-summary: "Persuing Passion in Music and Medicine"
+summary: "Persuing Passion in Medicine and Music"
 layout: about
 ---